-The Standards Association of Australia has changed its corporate status and its name.
+2 The Standards Association of Australia has changed its corporate status and its name.
 It is now Standards Australia International Limited (ACN 087 326 690).
 It also trades as Standards Australia.

-4-7 Footnote no longer applicable.

-8 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Health Department of Western Australia is read and construed as a reference to the Department of Health.
+3 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Health Department of Western Australia is read and construed as a reference to the Department of Health.

-9-11 Footnote no longer applicable.

-12 The Radiation Safety (General) Amendment Regulations (No. 2) 1999 r.
-8(2) and (3) read as follows:
+4 The Radiation Safety (General) Amendment Regulations (No. 2) 1999 r.
+8(2) and (3) are transitional provisions that are of no further effect.

-(2) It is a defence to a prosecution for an offence against regulation 53B(1), inserted by subregulation (1), in relation to the possession of a laser pointer, to prove that the defendant possessed the pointer at the commencement of these regulations.

-(3) Subregulation (2) applies only until 31 May 2000.

-13 The Radiation Safety (General) Amendment Regulations 2001 r.
+5 The Radiation Safety (General) Amendment Regulations 2001 r.
 4(3) reads as follows:

 (3) Until the council approves a dental ancillary qualification under regulation 38(1)(c) and (d) of the Radiation Safety (General) Regulations 1983 as amended by this regulation, all dental ancillary qualifications are taken to be approved dental ancillary qualifications for the purposes of that regulation.